 The firm maintains a robust and consistent approach to the management of all personal data, with everyone in our organization having a role to play in safeguarding personal data.
-PwC Canada adheres to a privacy program that has been designed to meet the standards prescribed by provincial, national and international privacy laws, including but not limited to the Personal Information Protection and Electronic Documents Act (Canada), the Act respecting the protection of personal information in the private sector (Quebec), and the General Data Protection Regulation (EU/EEA).
-We have continued to build on our extensive data protection program and are committed to embedding good data management practices across our business.
+PwC Canada adheres to a privacy program that has been designed to meet the standards prescribed by provincial, national and international privacy law, including but not limited to the Personal Information Protection and Electronic Documents Act and the General Data Protection Regulation (GDPR).
+We have continued to build on our extensive GDPR readiness program and are committed to embedding good data management practices across our business.
 PwC operates a mature privacy program and conducts appropriate monitoring activities to ensure privacy control adherence within the organization.